Dalimil/Find-and-Replace-Browser-Extension/README.md

 #### Functional Tests
 To implement functional tests, we would need to drive a browser that installs our extension and interacts with it.
 There is a tool called [PhantomJS](http://phantomjs.org/) which is commonly used for headless WebKit testing.
 Unfortunately, it is not based on Chromium, so we cannot load Chrome extensions (https://stackoverflow.com/a/23643111).

-To be able to install and test the extension as a whole in Chrome and Firefox, we are going to use [Selenium](http://www.seleniumhq.org/), which is a browser automation tool that can directly control a browser instance and allows us to install browser extensions (https://stackoverflow.com/questions/15005833/browser-plugin-testing-with-selenium/17117849).
+To be able to install and test the extension as a whole in Chrome and Firefox, we are going to use [Selenium](http://www.seleniumhq.org/), which is a browser automation tool that can directly control a browser instance and allows us to install browser extensions as a part of the testing process https://stackoverflow.com/questions/15005833/browser-plugin-testing-with-selenium/17117849).

+We are going to install Selenium WebDriver to control Chrome and Firefox browsers.
+The Selenium WebDriver accepts commands via a client API and sends them to a browser (https://en.wikipedia.org/wiki/Selenium_(software)#Selenium_WebDriver).
+The client API has several implementations in various programming languages.
+I decided to use JavaScript to keep my whole codebase consistent.

+The Selenium project have their own JavaScript implementation for the client API, but after comparing it to alternatives, I decided to use [WebDriver.IO](http://webdriver.io/), which is another JavaScript implementation of the (Selenium 2.0) WebDriver API, but it has much simpler and more readable syntax (https://github.com/webdriverio/webdriverio#syntax-example).

 ### Distribution & Marketing
 Video demo idea: Open GMail, insert a 'template' and search and replace {NAME} with an actual name